conversejs/converse.js/docs/source/configuration.rst

 used together with `auto_login`_ to automatically and anonymously log a user in as soon as the page loads.

+The server's domain is passed in via the `jid`_ setting.

 prebind
 ~~~~~~~